markqvist/Reticulum/README.md

 Reticulum should currently be considered beta software.
 All core protocol features are implemented and functioning, but additions will probably occur as real-world use is explored.
 There will be bugs.
 The API and wire-format can be considered relatively stable at the moment, but could change if warranted.

 ## Development Roadmap
-- Version 0.3.8
+- Version 0.3.9
-  - A portable cryptography core, supporting multiple backends
+  - Expansion of address space to 128 bits
+  - Performance and memory optimisations
   - Utilities for managing identities, signing and encryption
+- Version 0.4.0
+  - Improving [the manual](https://markqvist.github.io/Reticulum/manual/) with sections specifically for beginners
+  - User friendly interface configuration tool
+  - Support for radio and modem interfaces on Android
   - More interface types for even broader compatibility
     - Plain ESP32 devices (ESP-Now, WiFi, Bluetooth, etc.)
     - More LoRa transceivers
     - IR Transceivers
-- Version 0.3.9
-  - Improving [the manual](https://markqvist.github.io/Reticulum/manual/) with sections specifically for beginners
-  - Support for radio and modem interfaces on Android
-  - User friendly interface configuration tool
-  - Performance optimisations
-  - Memory optimisations
 - Planned, but not yet scheduled
   - Network-wide path balancing
   - Globally routable multicast